thusarakap/properties-uk/README.md

-A property store site made using react and react plugins.
+A home-buying website made with search filter functions and product pages.
+(React, HTML5 ,CSS3)